 They specifically designed their classes for teens and they offer them independently of any school.
 They are a smaller company focused only on a limited number of students.
 That means more personalized attention to the needs of teen students.

 A husband-wife team, Stephen and Jacky Souders, run MyTekLab.
-Stephen holds a M.S. in Computer Information Systems and has worked and taught in the web development field for more than six years.
+Stephen holds a M.S. in Computer Information Systems and has worked and taught in the web development field for more than twenty years.
 Jacky has taught children of all ages for the past ten years.
 This couple knows tech and knows how to reach kids.
 So, who better to teach young people about coding and web based applications than an expert?

 Sorry, live online coding classes are always better.
 MyTekLab also records them so kids can watch them again or catch up if they miss.
 But, they offer them live first.
 Most places only offer “self-paced” with chat or email support.
 Hmmm.
 With kids, having to wait for an answer makes them frustrated and likely to just quit altogether.
 In a live class, they can ask questions now.
 The class does have to go on, though, so if it can’t be resolved quickly, MyTekLab has another option.
 They offer Help sessions later in the week as another opportunity for teens to ask their questions and get clarification on an assignment.